 3. Save $1,000 in a Month Using a Savings Challenge

-By using this $1,000 a month savings challenge, which I absolutely adore (and I know you will too), you’ll be on your way to achieving your savings goal.
+By using this $ 1,000-a-month savings challenge, you’ll be on your way to achieving your savings goal.
 Simply just save a copy of this onto your computer, print it out, and use colorful markers or pencil crayons to fill in each $100 you’ve saved thus far into the month.

 As you can see, to save $1,000 in a month, you’ll need to save $100 every 3 days, which is totally doable if you find ways to earn extra money in addition to following a budgeting plan, which I explain how to do in the points below!